virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterDeploy

-The event is bound to the *deploy* action, which is executed at the Jelastic dashboard by deploying any contex (i.e. archive with a compressed app) to the environment, and is triggered after it (viz. *deploy* acton).
+The event is bound to the *deploy* action, which is executed at the Jelastic dashboard by deploying any context (i.e. archive with a compressed app) to the environment, and is triggered after it (viz. *deploy* action).

 **Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `atomicDeploy` *[boolean]* - deployment of a contex to all nodes at once
+    - `atomicDeploy` *[boolean]* - deployment of a context to all nodes at once
     - `path` - context path
     - `context` - context name
     - `archivename` - deployed context display name that is shown at the dashboard